 An ad hoc network works similarly as a Bluetooth connection (bear in mind though that Bluetooth is a different type of technology).
 Paired devices can share an Internet connection and transmit files.

-Read More about “Ad Hoc Network”
+Read More about an “Ad Hoc Network”

 Types of Ad Hoc Networks